danieltjw/aifutures/README.md

 __Why is Independent Friendly AGI preferable to human controlled Narrow AI?__

+- Humans are fallible and vulnerable to corruption
+- Even in organisations whose purpose are to reduce those risks
-Human fallibility results in corruptions and the loss of power and status from addressing those corruptions can lead to retaliations of those who do good.
+- The shame of admitting to mistakes can lead to silencing of those who speak out in good faith

-Example of retaliations:
+Examples of retaliations:
+- Making a spectacle of someone to distract from problems and isolate them
 - social 'entrepreneurs' use of moral panic to stigmatise
 - misattribute actions towards individuals to make them seem to 'deserve' blame
 - accusations of being a spy or hacker